nhsconnect/Digital-Child-Health-STU3/pages/overview/overview_release_notes.md

 - **Discharge Details** - Encounter Type changed to Required
 - **Early Years Progress** - Site Code, Professional Name and Professional Type changed to Required
 - **Feeding Status** - Date and Time of First Milk Feed changed to Required; new item Approximate Date Breastfeeding Stopped added
-- **Immunisation Administration** - Outcome Status and Dose Sequence changed to Optional
+- **Immunisation Administration** - Outcome Status and Dose Sequence changed to Optional, added FHIR profiles to support sharing of Information and Advice Given, and Allergies and Adverse Reactions
 - **Individual Requirements** - Cognition item changed to Cognitive
 - **Information and Advice Given** - Recipient changed to Required
 - **Measurements** - Birth Weight changed to Required